 Paper 2024/1615

-LeOPaRd: Towards Practical Post-Quantum Oblivious PRFs via Interactive Lattice Problems
+LeOPaRd: Towards Practical Post-Quantum Oblivious PRFs via 2HashDH Paradigm

 Abstract

 In this work, we introduce a more efficient post-quantum oblivious PRF (OPRF) design, called LeOPaRd.
 Our proposal is round-optimal and supports verifiability and partial obliviousness, all of which are important for practical applications.
-The main technical novelty of our work is a new method for computing samples of MLWE (module learning with errors) in a two-party setting.
-To do this, we introduce a new family of interactive lattice problems, called interactive MLWE and rounding with re-use (iMLWER-RU).
-We rigorously study the hardness of iMLWER-RU and reduce it (under some natural idealized setting) to a more standard MLWE-like problem where the adversary is additionally given access to a randomized MLWE PRF oracle.
-We believe iMLWER-RU can be of independent interest for other interactive protocols.
-LeOPaRd exploits this new iMLWER-RU assumption to realize a lattice-based OPRF design without relying on heavy machinery such as noise flooding and fully homomorphic encryption used in earlier works.
-LeOPaRd can feature around 136 KB total communication, compared to 300+ KB in earlier works.
+The main technical novelty of our work is a new method for computing samples of MLWE (Module Learning With Errors) in a two-party setting.
+To do this, we introduce a new family of (interactive) lattice problems, called MLWE-PRF with re-use (MLWE-PRF-RU).
+Here, the adversary is given a mix of MLWE and PRF samples where each PRF error is dependent on an adversarially-chosen matrix and the MLWE error.
+We rigorously study the hardness of MLWE-PRF-RU and provide a reduction from the standard MLWE to MLWE-PRF-RU, establishing a strong security foundation.
+We believe MLWE-PRF-RU problem family and the intermediate security reductions we introduce along the way can be of independent interest for other interactive protocols.
+LeOPaRd exploits this MLWE-PRF-RU assumption to realize a lattice-based OPRF design without relying on heavy machinery such as noise flooding and fully homomorphic encryption used in earlier works.
+LeOPaRd can feature around 138 KB total communication, compared to 300+ KB in earlier works, while also achieving about 2x reduction in online communication compared to the prior state-of-the-art result.
 We also identify gaps in some existing constructions and models, and propose appropriate fixes.

 Metadata